LunyScript Architecture

 - Engine-specific bindings - Unity/Godot/.. integration

-- Native event observers - collision, input, lifecycle trapping
+- Native event observers - collision, input, scene load, ..

-- Native API wrappers - physics, audio, spawning, scene graph
+- Native API wrappers - input, physics, audio, camera, scene

-- Lifecycle management - heartbeat forwarding and frame synchronization
+- Lifecycle management - startup & shutdown, update heartbeat

-- Mostly mechanical glue - straightforward bridging code
+- Mostly mechanical glue - straightforward bridging/mapping code

 Size Notes